Dean Copely: Career

-Lichtman and Copely won Gold and Bronze medals competing in the 2010–2011 ISU Junior Grand Prix series, and qualified for the JGP Final in Beijing, China where they finished 5th.
-Together they won the Gold in Junior Ice dance at the U.S. Figure Skating Championships in Greensboro, N.C. after which they were featured in the Smucker's Skating Spectacular exhibition show and the RISE Tribute performance (choreographed by Randy Gardner and later included in the USFSA's skating documentary RISE).
-They went on to win the Bronze medal at the World Junior Figure Skating Championships in Gangneung, South Korea..
+Lichtman and Copely won gold and bronze medals competing in the 2010–2011 ISU Junior Grand Prix series, and qualified for the JGP Final in Beijing, China, where they finished fifth.
+Together they won the gold in Junior Ice dance at the U.S. Figure Skating Championships in Greensboro, North Carolina, after which they were featured in the Smucker's Skating Spectacular exhibition show and the RISE Tribute performance (choreographed by Randy Gardner and later included in the USFSA's skating documentary RISE).
+They went on to win the bronze medal at the World Junior Figure Skating Championships in Gangneung, South Korea.

 Lichtman and Copely announced the amicable end of their partnership on April 27, 2012.
 Dean is a graduate of Western Michigan University.
-He currently coaches at a number of rinks throughout the state of Michigan.
+He currently coaches at a number of rinks throughout Michigan.

 Personal life

 His sister is the former Lithuanian National Ice Dance Champion Katherine Copely.